Carotid artery dissection: Spontaneous

 Once considered uncommon, spontaneous carotid artery dissection is an increasingly recognized cause of stroke that preferentially affects the middle-aged.

 The incidence of spontaneous carotid artery dissection is low, and incidence rates for internal carotid artery dissection have been reported to be around 2.6 to 2.9 incidents per 100,000.
 Though the incidence is low, it is the cause of the vast majority of strokes in young people.

-Observational studies and case reports published since the early 1980s show that patients with spontaneous internal carotid artery dissection may also have a history of stroke in their family and/or hereditary connective tissue disorders, such as Marfan syndrome, Ehlers-Danlos syndrome, autosomal dominant polycystic kidney disease, pseudoxanthoma elasticum, fibromuscular dysplasia, and osteogenesis imperfecta type I. IgG4-related disease involving the carotid artery has also been observed as a cause.
+Observational studies and case reports published since the early 1980s show that patients with spontaneous internal carotid artery dissection may also have a history of stroke in their family and/or hereditary connective tissue disorders, such as Marfan syndrome, Ehlers–Danlos syndrome, autosomal dominant polycystic kidney disease, pseudoxanthoma elasticum, fibromuscular dysplasia, and osteogenesis imperfecta type I. IgG4-related disease involving the carotid artery has also been observed as a cause.

 However, although an association with connective tissue disorders does exist, most people with spontaneous arterial dissections do not have associated connective tissue disorders.
-Also, the reports on the prevalence of hereditary connective tissue diseases in people with spontaneous dissections are highly variable, ranging from 0% to 0.6% in one study to 5% to 18% in another study.
+Also, the reports on the prevalence of hereditary connective tissue diseases in people with spontaneous dissections are highly variable, ranging from 0–0.6% in one study to 5–18% in another study.

 There is increasing evidence that internal carotid artery dissection can also be associated with the styloid process (known as Eagle syndrome when the elongated styloid process causes symptoms).

 Traumatic

 Carotid artery dissection is thought to be more commonly caused by severe violent trauma to the head and/or neck.
 An estimated 0.67% of patients admitted to the hospital after major motor vehicle accidents were found to have blunt carotid injury, including intimal dissections, pseudoaneurysms, thromboses, or fistulas.
 Of these, 76% had intimal dissections, pseudoaneurysms, or a combination of the two.
-Sports-related activities such as surfing and Jiu-Jitsu have been reported as causes of carotid artery dissection.
+Sports-related activities such as surfing and jiu-jitsu have been reported as causes of carotid artery dissection.

 The probable mechanism of injury for most internal carotid injuries is rapid deceleration, with resultant hyperextension and rotation of the neck, which stretches the internal carotid artery over the upper cervical vertebrae, producing an intimal tear.
 After such an injury, the patient may remain asymptomatic, have a hemispheric transient ischemic event, or have a stroke.

 Artery dissection has also been reported in association with some forms of neck manipulation.
 There is significant controversy about the level of risk of stroke from neck manipulation.
 It may be that manipulation can cause dissection, or it may be that the dissection is already present in some people who seek manipulative treatment.